-We conducted our engagement in accordance with Hong Kong Standard on Assurance Engagements 3000 (Revised), Assurance Engagements Other Than Audits or Reviews of Historical Financial Information and with reference to Practice Note 860.1 (Revised), The Audit of Retirement Schemes issued by the HKICPA.
-We have planned and performed our work to obtain reasonable assurance on whether the Trustee has complied, in all material respects, with prescribed capital adequacy requirements.
+We conducted our engagement in accordance with Hong Kong Standard on Assurance Engagements 3000 (Revised), Assurance Engagements Other Than Audits or Reviews of Historical Financial Information and with reference to Practice Note 810.2 (Revised), The Duties of the Auditor of an Insurer authorized under the Insurance Ordinance issued by the HKICPA.
+We have planned and performed our work to obtain reasonable assurance for giving our opinion below.